-The latest Gerry Adams’ Cult mantra is: “the IRA has left the scene”.
+Gerry Adams’ Cult mantra of late has been: “the IRA has left the scene”.

 Not so, Gerry – virtually all IRA members and prominent leaders have been absorbed into Sinn Féin and there they remain under the new disguise of democratic politics without a shred of remorse, repentance, truth or integrity.